97liki/Mini-project/README.md

 8) Finally, input your area of interest for insights, such as customer satisfaction, and click "Continue to Dashboard."![image](https://github.com/user-attachments/assets/3c938fa2-a862-4ba6-b06e-b67bb139e71f)
 9) Wait a few seconds until all queries are executed and visualized.
 ![image](https://github.com/user-attachments/assets/cf22aa51-cdb2-4e3f-99d6-ef93bf8f8c45)
 10) Voilà!
-Your dashboard will be ready, featuring all of Analysr's capabilities to support your next big step!
+Your dashboard will be ready, featuring all of GroSight's capabilities to support your next big step!
 ![image](https://github.com/user-attachments/assets/1ae1427d-c315-4e02-ac75-158e3cb14d61)

 **Need a dataset and one example method to test?**